-We rank and rate Tiger Woods’ Major wins to find out if his 2008 victory was the greatest of his career.
+We rank and rate Tiger Woods’ 15 Major wins to find out which was the greatest of his career.

-When the US Open returned to Torrey Pines in 2021, it got us thinking about Tiger Woods’ incredible victory there in 2008 and questioning where it ranked among his 15 Grand Slam successes?
+When the US Open returned to Torrey Pines in 2021, it got us thinking about Tiger Woods’ incredible victory there in 2008 and questioning where it ranked among his 15 Grand Slam successes.
 Was his incredible and unexpected victory at the 2019 Masters better?
-What about Tigers sensational first Major win as a 21-year-old at the 1997 Masters?
+What about Tiger’s sensational first Major win as a 21-year-old at the 1997 Masters?
 And how does his USPGA triumph at Southern Hills in 2007 stand up?

-While Jack Nicklaus’ 18 Major victories remains the yardstick by which all golfers will be compared, Tiger’s performances have seen him break numerous scoring records, performed feats not far short of miraculous and change the face of golf forever.
+While Jack Nicklaus’ 18 Major victories remain the yardstick by which all golfers will be compared, Tiger’s performances have seen him break numerous scoring records, performed feats not far short of miraculous, and change the face of golf forever.

-In fact, a strong argument can be made that, at his considerable best, the now 45-year-old Californian played golf at a higher level than any other player in history.
+In fact, a strong argument can be made that, at his considerable best, the now 46-year-old Californian played golf at a higher level than any other player in history.

 But which one of Tiger Woods’ Major wins was the best?
 To create our definitive list, we took five key factors into account and gave them a ranking out of 10.
 First, we looked at Tiger’s dominance and his winning margin over the field.

 Then we looked at the quality of his play and the excitement and drama generated.
 We also took into account the historical relevance of Woods’ victory and whether he broke any important performance or scoring records.
 We combined all five factors to come up with an overall ranking out of 50.

 WM: Winning Margin.
 LoP: Level of Play.
 D: Drama.
 HS: Historical Significance.
 RB: Record Breaking